Washington Stand Up:

 Our TV Ad

-Check out our TV ad that aims to drive awareness about the harmful nature of this proposal.
+Check out our recent TV ad that aims to drive awareness about the harmful nature of this proposal.
 We want to hear from you – please weigh in with your voice on Twitter, Facebook or by submitting a comment directly to us.
 Thank you for sharing your story regarding how this proposed rule would affect you or your loved ones.

 AARDA conducted a survey of 600+ autoimmune disease patients between September 8-15, 2020 to better understand their experiences surrounding copay assistance.
 Their responses reinforced the importance of copay assistance programs to patients dealing with autoimmune and other complex conditions.
 Many patients struggle to afford their medications and may rely on assistance programs to help cover the costs of their care.
 Click here to view results.